sg0703/React_Blog/README.md

 Key API endpoints are secured by using token verification with the Google API Client Library.
 Some GET routes are intentionally left open and will be documented in the near future.

-I created the React Blog to practice building a full stack application from scratch.
+At this time, only Google users can log in and post content.
+This app was built primarily to practice with Google's OAuth Sign-In protocol.

 This app uses the following libraries, services, and dev tools in addition to the basic MERN stack:

 - [Redux](https://www.npmjs.com/package/redux)
 - [React-Redux](https://www.npmjs.com/package/react-redux)